Employee Engagement Trends We Can Expect to See in 2024

 Engaged employees are more satisfied, productive, and are less likely to leave the company - that's a fact.

-Gallup reports that only 15% of employees worldwide are engaged at work, and the cost of this lack of connection globally is approximately $7 trillion in lost productivity.
+Gallup reports that only 23% of employees worldwide are engaged at work, costing the global economy $8.9 trillion in lost productivity.

 With interpersonal and physical interactions limited in the hybrid work era, how will companies manage to keep their employees engaged and ensure their workforce productivity?